cruisediary/HypeUI/README.md

-submitLabel                      | Sets the submit label for the return key textInputAutocapitalization      | Sets the text capitalization style secureField                      | Sets whether the text field is a secure entry (password field) selection                        | Sets the selected segment index for segmented control (SwiftUI-style) pickerEnabled                    | Sets whether the segmented control is enabled selectedSegmentTintColor         | Sets the background color for the selected segment
+submitLabel                      | Sets the submit label for the return key textInputAutocapitalization      | Sets the text capitalization style secureField                      | Sets whether the text field is a secure entry (password field) textEditorEditable               | Sets whether the text view is editable textEditorScrollable             | Sets whether the text view is scrollable scrollContentBackground          | Hides the scroll content background selection                        | Sets the selected segment index for segmented control (SwiftUI-style) pickerEnabled                    | Sets whether the segmented control is enabled selectedSegmentTintColor         | Sets the background color for the selected segment